aloskutov/eleventy-plugin-external-links/readme.md

 ## TODO

-* [ ] add `excludedUrls`. _List of addresses that will be excluded from processing.
+* [x] add `excludedDomains`. _List of addresses that will be excluded from processing.
 These links will not be considered external and will remain unchanged._
 * [x] add `addDoctype`. _Optional doctype_ `<!doctype html>`
 * [x] add `doctype`. _Doctype string.
 Default:_ `<!doctype html>`
 * [x] add `ext`. _List of processed files, not only `.html` files.
 Default:_ `.html`